 - Chest pain

-- Shortness of breath, at rest or during physical activity
+- Shortness of breath, at rest or during activity

-- Fluid retention with swelling of your legs, ankles and feet
+- Fluid buildup with swelling of your legs, ankles and feet

 - Other signs and symptoms of a viral infection such as a headache, body aches, joint pain, fever, a sore throat or diarrhea